Mold in Hard Places: How to Detect Mold Behind Drywall

-If the wall feels soft or if it starts to crumble when poked with the screwdriver, that's a sign that you likely have mold growth and, additionally, are experiencing rot from excessive mold growth and spread.
+If the wall feels soft or starts to crumble when poked with the screwdriver, that's a sign that you likely have moldy drywall and, additionally, are experiencing rot from excessive mold growth and spread.

 Use a Mold Test Kit

-You can also use a mold test kit to determine whether or not you have mold growing in your house.
+You can also test for mold using an at-home test kit to determine whether or not you have mold growing in your house.
 These kits are available at most hardware stores, or you can purchase them online.

 Keep in mind, though, that they're not always accurate.
-Using a kit could be a good first step, and you can then follow it up with some of the other tactics mentioned above.
+Using a kit could be an excellent first step, and you can then follow it up with some of the other tactics mentioned above.

 What to Do if You Discover Mold